Chapter Six: Student Policies

-- Disclosure to parents of a student who is under the age of 21 at the time of the disclosure regarding the student’s violation of the University’s drug and alcohol rules, as stated in Chapter Five, Code of Community Standards and Chapter Six, Policy on Alcohol Use and Policy on Drug Use.
+Disclosure to parents of a student who is under the age of 21 at the time of the disclosure regarding the student’s violation of the University’s drug and alcohol rules, as stated in Chapter Five, Code of Community Standards and Chapter Six, Policy on Alcohol Use and Policy on Drug Use.

 - Disclosure of the final results (name, nature of violation, sanctions imposed) of a disciplinary proceeding in which the University has determined that the student committed an act of violence or non-forcible sex offense, as stated in Chapter Five, Code of Community Standards and Chapter Six, Title IX/Non-Discrimination Policy.

 - Disclosure made in connection with a health or safety emergency.

 - Disclosure regarding financial aid (eligibility, amount, conditions, and/or enforcement) that a student applied for or received.

-When possible, students will be informed that the University will be notifying his/her parents in advance.
+When possible, students will be informed that the University will be notifying their parents in advance.
 Parental notice is not subject to an appeal.

 FERPA: NOTICE FOR DIRECTORY INFORMATION

-FERPA requires that the University of Bridgeport, except in certain circumstances enumerated above, to obtain a student’s written consent prior to disclosing personally identifiable information from his/her educational records.
+FERPA requires that the University of Bridgeport, except in certain circumstances enumerated above, to obtain a student’s written consent prior to disclosing personally identifiable information from their educational records.
 However, the University may disclose appropriately designated “directory information” without written consent.
 Examples of disclosure include, without limitation:

 - News releases;